g3w-suite/g3w-suite-documentation/g3wsuite_client.md

 ![](images/manual/g3wclient_table_view.png)

-A **generic filter**, positioned at the top right, is applied generically to the contents of all the fields and it will allow you to filter the list of displayed records.
+A **generic filter**, positioned at the top right, is applied generically to the contents of all the fields, and it will allow you to filter the list of displayed records.

 **Filters based on the contents of the individual fields** are available at the top of each column.